AustinBenSimiyu/ZawadiCare/README.md

-# Pregnancy Journey Tracker
+# Linda Mama Pregnancy Journey Tracker
 #### Video Demo: <URL HERE>
 #### Description:

-The Pregnancy Journey Tracker is a comprehensive web application designed to help expecting parents monitor and document their pregnancy journey.
+The Linda Mama Pregnancy Journey Tracker is a comprehensive web application designed to help expecting parents monitor and document their pregnancy journey.
 This Flask-based application provides an intuitive interface for tracking various aspects of pregnancy, from health metrics to photo documentation.

 ### Project Purpose